dantaki/gtCNV/README.md

    * A copy of the raw training is located here ` gtCNV/resources/training_sets/gtCNV_raw_training-sets.zip`

-* gtCNV performs a preprocessing step before genotyping; preprocessing output is located in ` gtCNV/gtCNV_preprocessing/` directory.
+* gtCNV performs a preprocessing step before genotyping; preprocessing output is located in ` gtCNV/gtCNV_preprocessing/`
    * You may wish to run gtCNV on new positions using the same samples.
    * Pass the preprocessing directory in the command to skip this step
       * `python gtCNV -i sample_info.in -b new_cnv.bed --pre gtCNV_preprocessing/`

 * Features for genotyping include coverage, discordant paired-ends, and split reads.
    * BAM files must be BWA-MEM aligned to annotate split-reads.
-   * Raw features are located in the ` gtCNV/gtCNV_genotypes/` directory.
+   * Raw features are located in ` gtCNV/gtCNV_genotypes/`

 * CNVs with high coverages (normalized coverage >5 /estimated autosome copy number >10) are omitted.
 Such loci genotype poorly and interfere with the SVM model.